-In the course of the District's operations - [list several examples of routine district operations or services] - damage to land and improvements thereon occasionally occurs due to the proximity of the District's facilities to private property.
+In the course of the District's operations - collection system maintenance activities, water system maintenance activities, emergency response for water and sewer systems - damage to land and improvements thereon occasionally occurs due to the proximity of the District's facilities to private property.
 When District employees are aware that property has been damaged in the course of their work, restorative measures are to be taken to return the property as close to its original condition as possible.